spierala/mini-rx-store/docs/docs/fs-set-state.md

 ### Use an Observable to update state

 `setState` also accepts an Observable.
 This can be useful if your feature state depends on the values of an Observable.
-You just have to make sure that the Observable which is passed to `setState` emits values with the Partial type of your state interface.
+You just have to make sure that the Observable, which is passed to `setState`, emits values with the (partial) type of your state interface.

 Example code from the MiniRx Demo: